 We’ve all been there—overcooked hamburgers, flies on soda cans, and cheese slices melting in the hot sun.
 It’s your typical cookout.
 Don’t let typical happen to your outdoor celebrations.
-Check out five tricks to make your next Fourth of July bash a sunny experience.
+Here are five tips to make your next Fourth of July bash a sunny experience.

 1. Grill the Best Burgers

 - Meat matters.
 Common ground beef mixes are sirloin, bottom round, or chuck.
 Chuck is affordable and flavorful.
-And, fat is your friend.
 A ratio of 80 percent lean to 20 percent fat will taste rich and juicy.

 - Shape is essential.
-Pampered Chef’s burger press creates uniform patties that’ll cook consistently.
-And, it makes a slight dimple in the center of the burger.
-This prevents the burgers from bulging as they cook.
+Use a burger press to create uniform patties that’ll cook consistently.
+A quality burger press will make a slight dimple in the center of the burger to prevent the burgers from bulging as they cook.

 - Prevent burned burgers.
 Have areas of direct and indirect heat set up on your grill.
 The high heat will give you the browning you desire, then move the burgers to indirect heat to finish cooking.
 Try to avoid moving burgers around too much or pressing them down against the grill grate.
 This makes the burgers tough.
 A thermometer is the best way to make sure your burgers are cooked.
 You’ll want an internal temperature of 140°F (60°C) for medium doneness.